vzujos/Hyprland_Setup/Apps_REAMDE.md

 - Calcurse — Text-based ncurses calendar and scheduling system (supports CalDAV)
 - khal — Command-line (non-interactive) and ncurses (interactive) calendar system (supports CalDAV)
 - gcalcli — Command-line (non-interactive) Google Calendar for event management and agendas.
-- mail2rem — Small script for importing .ics calendars from Maildir to Remind calendar.
-- Pal — Very lightweight calendar with both interactive and non-interactive interfaces.
-- pcal — A tool to create pdf calendars from pcal input which can be exported by some calendar programs.
 - Remind — Highly sophisticated text-based calendaring and notification system.
-- When — Simple personal calendar program.
 - Wyrd — Text-based front-end to Remind, a calendar and alarm program used on UNIX and Linux computers.
-- Agenda — Calendar application built with MauiKit.
-Part of maui.
-- Calindori — Calendar application for Plasma Mobile.
-- CoreTime — Very simple Clock/Calendar application which shows a clock, supports alarms, reminders, a stop watch and a timer.
-Part of C-Suite.
-- Deepin Calendar — Calendar application for Deepin.
 - etmtk (Event and Task Manager) — Simple application with a "Getting Things Done!" approach to handling events, tasks, activities, reminders and projects.
-- GNOME Calendar — Calendar application for GNOME.
-Part of gnome.
 - KAlarm — Personal alarm message, command and email scheduler, part of kde-pim.
-- Kongress — Companion application for conferences made by KDE.
-Part of kde-utilities.
-- KOrganizer — Calendar and scheduling program, part of kde-pim.
 - Merkuro Calendar — Calendar application using Akonadi that supports both local and online calendars: Nextcloud, Google Calendar, Outlook, Caldav and more.
 Part of kde-pim.
 - Nextcloud Calendar — Calendar app for Nextcloud.
 - Outspline — Extensible outliner with advanced time management features, supporting events with complex recurrence schemes.
-- TkRemind — Sophisticated calendar and alarm program.

 **Task management**:
 - c3 — A multi-platform TUI todo manager that extends calcurse's todo format to have a tree-like dependency structure, and even more!
-- Cfait — Powerful, simple, elegant, and lightweight CalDAV task manager (TUI & GUI).
 - dijo — Scriptable, curses-based, digital habit tracker
-- Taskbook — Tasks, boards and notes for the command-line habitat.
-- Taskell — A command-line kanban board/task manager.
 - Taskwarrior — Command-line To-do list application with support for lua customization and more.
 - todoman — Command-line To-do list manager (supports CalDAV)
-- Todo.txt — Small command-line To-do manager.
-- TuDu — Ncurses-based hierarchical To-do list manager with vim-like keybindings.
-- Agenda — Simple, fast, no-nonsense to-do (task) list for elementary OS.
-- Effitask — Graphical task manager, based on the Todo.txt format.
-- Endeavour — Personal task manager for GNOME.
-Part of gnome-extra.
-- Errands — Todo application for those who prefer simplicity.
-- Go For It! — Simple and stylish productivity app, featuring a to-do list, merged with a timer that keeps your focus on the current task.
-To-do lists are stored in the Todo.txt format.
-- GTG — Personal tasks and TODO list items organizer for GNOME inspired by the Getting Things Done (GTD) methodology.
 - Nextcloud Tasks — Tasks app for Nextcloud.
-- Planner — Task manager with Todoist support.
-- ptask — GTK task manager based on Taskwarrior.
-- sleek — todo.txt app with modern GUI.
-Based on the Electron platform.
-- TickTick — Is a simple and effective to-do list and task manager app with seamless cloud synchronization across all your devices
-- Zanshin — To-do management application for KDE.
-Part of kde-pim.

 **Financial management**:
 - Beancount — A double-entry bookkeeping computer language that lets you define financial transaction records in a text file, read them in memory, generate a variety of reports from them, and provides a web interface.
 - hledger — An accounting program for tracking money, time, or any other commodity, using double-entry accounting and a simple, editable file format. hledger is inspired by and largely compatible with ledger.
-- Eqonomize! — Cross-platform personal accounting software, with focus on efficiency and ease of use for the small household economy.
 - ERPNext — Free and open source Enterprise Resource Planning (ERP).
 - GnuCash — Financial application that implements a double-entry book-keeping system with features for small business accounting.
-- Grisbi — Personal finance system which manages third party, expenditure and receipt categories, as well as budgetary lines, financial years, and other information that makes it suitable for associations.
 - HomeBank — Easy to use finance manager that can analyse your personal finance in detail using powerful filtering tools and graphs.
 - KMyMoney — Personal finance manager that operates in a similar way to Microsoft Money.
 It supports different account types, categorisation of expenses and incomes, reconciliation of bank accounts and import/export to the “QIF” file format.
 - Kresus — Self-hosted personal finance management software.
 It automatically retrieves every day all your new bank transactions and lets you categorize them, study them through charts and establish a budget.
-- Manager — Proprietary accounting software for small business.
-- Money Manager EX — An easy-to-use personal finance suite
 - Odoo — Open source ERP system purely in Python.
 Previously known as OpenERP.
-- Skrooge — Personal finances manager for the KDE desktop.

 **6.3 AI applications**
 *6.3.1 Desktop clients*: